polarhive/rocket/README.md

 It shares similar goals, & it might merge with FastLBRY one day, if needed.
 But currently I'm trying to make a clone of [Invidious](https://github.com/iv-org/invidious) or [Piped](https://github.com/TeamPiped/Piped/) that works locally in a web-browser.

+## Librarian

+Contribute to [librarian](https://codeberg.org/librarian/librarian) pretty much like rocket but it works server side.

 ## Is this project affiliated with [LBRY](https://lbry.org), [FastLBRY](https://www.notabug.org/jyamihud/FastLBRY-terminal) or [Odysee](https://odysee.com)?

 No.